Average Health Insurance Cost in 2025

 Cost of private health insurance

-Private health insurance through the ACA marketplace costs $584 per month on average for a 40-year-old with a Silver health plan.
+Private health insurance through the Affordable Care Act (ACA) marketplace costs $621 per month on average for a 40-year-old with a Silver health plan.
 The cost of your private health insurance plan will depend on factors such as your age, plan tier, the type of insurance you choose and where you live.

-Private health insurance includes plans you buy on your own, called individual health insurance, and plans through your workplace, sometimes called group health insurance.
+Private health insurance includes plans you buy on your own, often called individual health plans, and plans through your workplace, sometimes called group health plans.

 If you're not enrolling in a government-backed plan like Medicare or Medicaid, you're buying private health insurance.

-Private health plans bought through a state or federal exchange are eligible for government subsidies.
-These can lower your monthly rate and help you pay for other insurance costs.
+Private health plans bought through a state or federal exchange are eligible for government subsidies (except Catastrophic plans).
+These subsidies can lower your monthly rate and, in some cases, help you pay for other insurance costs.

-Eighteen states and Washington D.C. run their own health insurance marketplaces.
+Nineteen states and Washington, D.C., run their own health insurance marketplaces.
 If you don't have access to a state-run health exchange, you can buy a private health insurance plan through HealthCare.gov.

 States with health marketplaces